Ftkhan717/Meeting-notes/Candidate Application Program.md

 * Therehere is always a process thatw e need to follow while completing a project. eithere agile methodology or lean methodology.

-* why we are needing to work on the sub-parts

-* utimately we will be completing a proper project after completing it little by little.
+* The question is that why we are needing to work on the sub-parts because utimately we will be completing a proper project after completing it step by step.

-* Let say there is process called lean
+* Let say there is process called Lean and Agile methodology.

-* both of them are differnt process which we use when w ear working on the project.
+* Both of them are differnt process which we use when we are working on the project.

-* lean is a whoile process thatwe can foollow in aporjextt
+* Lean is a whole process that we can follow in a project.

-* example
-* daughter i M GOING TO COOK SOMETHING BROKLEY IS VEGETABLE WHAT PROCESS I AM GOING TO DO iam going to have brokley
-* i am going to show her cartoon who are eating brokley. that is first part of dicussion.
-* Concept for the first step we eat vegetable that i did with my daughter concept is the point where we will dicuss what the project is
+* Concept for the first step is like that  we eat vegetable that i did with my daughter concept is the point where we will dicuss what the project is

-* Cocept the idea is where genrated and born sp if we see lean metjhodology so the candidate application P is the main concept that hoe we are going to recruit
+* Concept the idea is where genrated and born sp if we see lean metjhodology so the candidate application P is the main concept that hoe we are going to recruit
 * and hire onboard
 * discussion how we are going to complete it 10 steps. how we are going to bring this concept into reality then we come to development.
 * with each sub step we dicsus with each how we are goign to improve.